istoony/Council-of-4/README.md

 Default server IP address is 127.0.0.1
 If the server is not found the user will be prompted to insert a new IP address

+Once two players have connected a new game will start within 10 seconds

 For further information please refer to the complete game manual at '\Documentation\Manuals' in the repository